safx/zig-tiny-wasm-runtime/README.md

 # Zig Web Assembly interpreter

 A tiny Web Assembly interpreter written in Zig.
-The interpreter supports Web Assembly Core Specification 1.0.
+The interpreter supports Web Assembly Core Specification 2.0 draft including SIMD operations.
 This project is intended for personal understanding of the Wasm spec.
 Do not use in production environment.

 ## How to Compile and Run